* * Scheduled System Maintenance: Tuesday, August 9 starting at 5pm and overnight through 7am* *

 Research and Models of Practice

-This paper from the National Skills Coalition profiles four different work-based learning programs that target at-risk youth in different career pathways.
+- Promising Practices in Work-based Learning for Youth - This paper from the National Skills Coalition profiles four different work-based learning programs that target at-risk youth in different career pathways.
 The paper features the Manufacturing Careers Internship Program (MCIP) in Northeast Illinois; the Urban Alliance in Baltimore, Chicago, Northern Virginia and Washington, DC; the Conservation Corps of Long Beach (CCLB); and the Guilford Apprenticeship Partnership (GAP) in North Carolina.
 The paper draws on each of these examples to define the following key policy elements for work-based learning:

 - Paid work-based learning opportunities, with wages provided either through employer, provider, or combination of the two;